khalilsarwari/depth/README.md

 By default, training scripts will use all available GPUs.
 To run on a subset, please set the env var i.e. `CUDA_VISIBLE_DEVICES=0`.

+# Notes

+If you run into issues like `qt.qpa.screen: QXcbConnection: Could not connect to display :0`

+run

+`xhost +`

+from outside the container

 # Acknowledgements

 This code contains selections from the official [Adabins](https://github.com/shariqfarooq123/AdaBins) repo.